 Workshops are available to all EAN client companies.
-Please contact your account manager, Dawn Klug or Louise Cate for more information or to schedule a training date.
+Please contact your account manager, Dawn Klug, Louise Cate or Debra Bergman for more information or to schedule a training date.

 The training topics listed below can be offered as a series for managers/supervisors through the training available to you within your comprehensive EAP.
 We can tailor the training sessions by using as many of the topics listed below that will be most effective to your management team.